cms-tamu/MuJetAnalysis_PileupStudy/2018_PU_Scale_Factor_Method/README.md

 scram b
 ~~~~

+## Generate Signal MC
+Follow steps for generating signal MC listed in the twiki using the above CMSSW area for the PAT ANA step.

 ## Modify Cutflow Table Producer
-0. Generate signal MC with
 1. Generate nominal, +5%, and -5% data distribution with pileupCalc.py
   * Settings for 2016 at https://twiki.cern.ch/twiki/bin/view/CMS/PileupJSONFileforData#Pileup_JSON_Files_For_Run_II
   * .sh files have been included in this repo; command lines are in "inst.txt" files.